-Wildfire burning in Campo now 30 percent contained
+Wildfire burning in Campo now 30% contained

 CAMPO, Calif. – A fast-moving wildfire that blackened hundreds of open acres in the far southeastern reaches of San Diego County was 30 percent contained Thursday, fire officials said.